Mahiben Maruthappu

 Mahiben Maruthappu (born 1988, also known as Ben Maruthappu) is a British physician, entrepreneur, academic researcher, health policy specialist, and the founder and chief executive of Cera, the UK's largest healthtech company.
 In 2025, its annualized revenue was $500 million.

-Prior to Cera, Maruthappu co-founded the National Health Service (NHS) Innovation Accelerator (NIA), a program that accelerates the adoption of new healthcare technologies, and served as NHS England's Innovation Adviser.
+Prior to Cera, Maruthappu co-founded the National Health Service (NHS) Innovation Accelerator (NIA), a programme intended to accelerate the adoption of new healthcare technologies, and was NHS England's Innovation Adviser.
 He was also the founder and first president of the United Kingdom Medical Students' Association (UKMSA).
 He has contributed to more than 100 academic papers in peer-reviewed journals.

 Maruthappu represented the UK at the EY World Entrepreneur of the Year 2025, was overall winner of EY's UK Entrepreneur of the Year 2024, and overall winner of Great British Entrepreneur of the Year 2023.
 In 2020, he was appointed Member of the Order of the British Empire (MBE) in the Queen's New Year Honours for services to Health and Social Care technology.
-He has been listed as one of WIRED's 10 Innovators in Healthcare, and was named in the 2015 Forbes' 30 under 30 list.
+He has been listed as one of WIRED's 10 Innovators in Healthcare, and was named in the 2015 Forbes 30 Under 30 list.

 In 2025, Maruthappu appeared in the Sunday Times list of the 40 Richest People Under 40, with a net worth of £123 million.

 Early life and education

 Maruthappu was born in London in 1988 to Sri Lankan Tamils parents.
 He studied preclinical medicine at Selwyn College, Cambridge, where he graduated with a triple first class, and as a student ran several charities, including CONTACT and Medic to Medic.
-There, he became the first undergraduate invited to lecture medical students.
-He then studied clinical medicine at Green Templeton College, Oxford and in his fifth year founded the United Kingdom Medical Students' Association (UKMSA), which provided free educational resources to over 40,000 students.
+While at Selwyn, he became the first undergraduate invited to lecture medical students.
+He then studied clinical medicine at Green Templeton College, Oxford and in his fifth year founded the United Kingdom Medical Students' Association (UKMSA).
 He was also a Kennedy Scholar in Global Health at Harvard University, where he conducted research at Harvard's Center for Surgery and Public Health.